Grootberg Lodge Education Fund / Khoadi Hoas Education Fund

 N$ 500.00 for stationery and books

-Should you wish to join us in this effort to support the education of #Khoadi//Hoas’ children, you are welcome to donate 1% of your bill (or more if you wish to!) for supporting a child through his/her education or for the renovation work to the school.
-Please feel free to contact Simonetta Musso, HR Director at Journeys Namibia or Mr Asser Ndjitezeua, Chairman of the Conservancy, with any questions pertaining to the Grootberg Lodge Education Fund or to find out more about how you can get involved to help.
+If you want to join us in this effort to support the education of the children of #Khoadi//Hoas, you are welcome to donate the equivalent of 1% of your bill (or more, of course).
+Please feel free to contact Simonetta Musso, HR Director at Journeys Namibia, or Mr Asser Ndjitezeua, Chairman of the Conservancy, with any questions related to the Education Fund or to find out more about how you can get involved to help.

-Thanks to the success of the conservation efforts of the conservancy, wild animal populations have shown a steady increase in the conservancy.
+Thanks to the success of the conservancy’s conservation efforts, populations of wild animals have shown a steady increase in the conservancy area.

-This increase was not only limited to herbivores.
-Larger carnivores have showed an increase in numbers as well.
-As a result incidents of livestock lost to these predators caused growing incidents human/wild animal conflict within the reserve.
-The conservancy in partnership with the Grootberg Lodge Management has created a plan to lessen the impact of Human/ wild animal conflict.
+Not only the numbers of herbivores have grown but also those of larger carnivores.
+As a result, incidents of livestock lost to predators intensified human-wildlife conflict within the reserve.
+In partnership with the Grootberg Lodge and Hobatere Lodge management the conservancy has devised a plan to lessen the impact of human-wildlife conflict.

-With the establishment of the Predator’s Fund, Grootberg Lodge donates N$50 to the fund for each guest’s sighting of a predator while on an activity at the lodge.
-Lion, cheetah, leopard, wild cat, caracal and spotted hyena are included in the arrangement and the fund has been set up in order to compensate losses from farmers.
+Since the establishment of the Predator Fund, Grootberg and Hobatere Lodge donates N$50.00 to the fund for each guest sighting of a predator during an activity at the lodge.
+Lion, cheetah, leopard, wild cat, caracal and spotted hyena are included in the list.
+The fund was set up to compensate farmers for losses caused by predators.

-The secondary purpose for this fund is to generate enough capital to start a collaring campaign of lions.
-Collared lions are easier to monitor which would therefore assist the conservancy in notifying the local farmers when the predators are in the area.
-With forewarning, farmers can move their cattle accordingly helping to prevent any losses.
+The secondary purpose of the fund is to generate enough capital to start a lion collaring campaign.
+Collared lions are easier to monitor, which would help the conservancy in notifying local farmers when predators are in the area.
+If warned in advance, farmers can move their cattle to safer grazing and thus prevent losses.

-AfriCat North, primarily the AfriCat Foundation field-base for lion research, human-wildlife conflict mitigation and community support, has seen its role as a lion-conservation force in the Kunene Region, grow exponentially.
-The need to have a significant presence to protect the lion, to assist with lion-farmer conflict situations, to mentor otherwise desperate farmers in predator-friendly farming practices and to educate the young, grows with each passing year.
-Recently, AfriCat North’s Operational and Project demands have increased immensely, largely due to the changing face of wildlife conservation closely linked to human need.
+AfriCat North, primarily the AfriCat Foundation’s field-base for lion research, human-wildlife conflict mitigation and community support, has seen its role as a lion conservation force in the Kunene Region grow exponentially.
+The need for a significant presence to protect lion, assist with lion-farmer conflict situations, mentor otherwise desperate farmers in predator-friendly farming practices and educate the young, grows every year.
+AfriCat North’s operational and project demands have increased immensely recently, largely due to the changing face of wildlife conservation closely linked to human needs.

-Okonjima Lodge, home of the AfriCat Foundation (Otjozondjupa Region), supports the AfriCat Foundation’s financial needs and has for many years, been AfriCat North’s major sponsor for Operational costs – the funds that donors generally shy away from: vehicle maintenance, staff salaries & food, administration and communications, as well as fuel expenses.
+Okonjima Lodge (Otjozondjupa Region), home of the AfriCat Foundation, supports the AfriCat Foundation’s financial needs and has for many years been AfriCat North’s major sponsor for operational costs – the funds that donors generally shy away from: vehicle maintenance, staff salaries & food, administration and communications as well as fuel expenses.
 Unfortunately, due to the general economic slump, this is no longer possible.

-Some months ago, a decision was made to re-brand AfriCat North and to begin a new Chapter in Large Carnivore Conservation, with emphasis on the Lion (Panthera leo).
-2020, the start of a new decade, sees the launch of the Namibian Lion Trust (NLT), with its own charitable status and independent, enthusiastic Board of Trustees.
-The key purpose of its work: to increase the protection of lions and to guide local communities to live alongside carnivores, will continue with the Lion Guard Programme, Early-Warning Systems for farmers in areas of conflict, livestock protection techniques, Research, Community enhancement and Education in Conservation & Agriculture.
+Some months ago a decision was made to rebrand AfriCat North and to begin a new chapter in Large Carnivore Conservation, with special emphasis on the lion (Panthera leo).
+2020, the start of a new decade, saw the launch of the Namibian Lion Trust (NLT), with its own charitable status and an independent, enthusiastic board of trustees.
+The trust’s key purpose – to increase the protection of lions and to guide local communities to live alongside carnivores – will continue with the Lion Guard Programme, early warning systems for farmers in conflict areas, livestock protection techniques, research, community enhancement and education in conservation & agriculture.

-In order to do this, AfriCat North must now boldly set out with renewed energy and commitment as the Namibian Lion Trust (Reg # T298/2019), with our slogan FOR LIONS, FOR LIFE and FOR OUR FUTURE, dedicated to Panthera leo, for it is essential that AfriCat North’s work should persist…
+In order to do this, former AfriCat North, now the Namibian Lion Trust (Reg # T298/2019), must boldly set out with renewed energy and commitment true to its creed FOR LIONS, FOR LIFE and FOR OUR FUTURE, dedicated to Panthera leo.
+It is essential that AfriCat North’s work continues…